Defective product injury claims

 The agreement sets out the work the solicitor provides, and crucially, a percentage-based "success fee".
 The "success fee" will be the amount that will be taken from the award after the lawyer wins your claim.

-You have absolutely no hidden costs when choosing a a Quittance solicitor.
-You will be able to prioritise your recovery, with the knowledge that that there is nothing whatsoever to pay at the outset.
+You have absolutely no hidden costs when choosing a Quittance solicitor.
+You will be able to prioritise your recovery, with the knowledge that there is nothing whatsoever to pay at the outset.

 Accidents at work - Claims against your employer

 Every year, 600,000* employees are injured in accidents at work.
 If you have suffered an injury or illness at work, you may able to claim compensation.

 Find out if you can claim defective product injury compensation from your employer: Read more about work accident claims

 *Source: 2016/17 Health and Safety Executive (HSE) report